Posted on Leave a comment

 Tips for Successful Employee Drug Testing

-Always Observe Urine Drug Screens
+Always Observe Employee Drug Screens

 When your patient or employee knows they are going to fail a drug test they will try anything to get around it.
-If you aren’t observing a drug screen then you can never definitively say that your subject didn’t substitute a clean sample for their own urine.
+If you aren’t observing drug screens, then you can never say that your subject didn’t substitute a clean sample for their own urine.
 One study found that when staff at an outpatient rehab started witnessing drug screens positive results almost doubled from 25% to 42%.

 Always Send Positive Drug Screen Samples to a Lab

-A drug testing cup can only indicate that a subject has levels of a certain metabolite in their urine that is above a designated cutoff.
+A drug testing cup can only show that a subject has levels of a certain metabolite in their urine that is above a designated cutoff.
 It doesn’t give any indication of the amount of that metabolite, the time frame when drug use likely occurred, the amount of drugs used or even the source of the metabolite.

 Maintain a Secure Chain of Custody